 - Severe Stage: Loss of communication abilities, full dependence on others

-So what does this mean for the family members providing care?
+So what does this mean for the family members providing dementia care?
 Sadly, caregiver stress is all too common when caring for a loved one with Alzheimer’s disease, and effectively managing that stress to avoid burnout is crucial.
 These tips can help:

 - Seek out resources.
 Your local Alzheimer’s Association is a great resource for family’s struggling through the disease.
 Local senior centers, online and in-person support groups, family and friends can also help provide a network of support.